-Any employee absenting himself from work on any portion of the working day preceding a holiday provided for herein other than Boxing Day and New Year's Day without permission from the employer, or without having reasonable cause for having absented himself from work, shall not be entitled to payment for such holiday.
+Any employee absenting himself or herself from work on any portion of the working day preceding a holiday provided for herein other than Boxing Day and New Year's Day without permission from the employer or without having reasonable cause for having absented himself or herself from work shall not be entitled to payment for such holiday.

-(14) Sickness, Accidents.-Any employee not attending duty shall lose his pay for the actual time of non-attendance unless he produces or forwards within 24 hours of the beginning of his absence evidence satisfactory to the management that his non-attendance was due to personal accident arising out of or in the course of his employment or to personal ill-health sufficient to incapacitate him for his usual work.
+(15) Signmess, Accidents.-Any employee not attending duty shall lose his or her pay for the actual time of non-attendance unless he or she produces or forwards within 24 hours of the beginning or his or her absence evidence satisfactory to the management that his or her non-attendance was due to personal accident arising out of or in the course of his or her employment or to personal ill health sufficient to incapacitate him or her for his or her usual work.

-An employee shall not be entitled to payment for non-attendance on the ground of accident or ill-health for more than six days in each year.
+An employee shall not be entitled to payment for non-attendance on the ground of accident or ill health for more than six days in each year.

-For the purpose of this clause a year shall mean a period of twelve months, commencing on the 17th day of August in each year.
+For the purpose of this clause a year shall mean a period of twelve months commencing on the 17th day of August in each year.

-(15) PAY DAY.-All employees shall be paid weekly on any other day than Saturday.
+(16) PAY DAY.-All employees shall be paid weekly on any other day than Saturday.